Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

-EngageUI apps are simpler to design,
+EngageUI apps are simpler to produce,
 have less cluttered screens
 and are easier to use for their users.
 They have self-documenting interfaces
 and automatic persistence across user interaction sessions.

-### EngageUI apps are simple to design
+### EngageUI apps are simple to produce
 The EngageUI API for wxWidgets consists of 2 simple constructs:
 1. An EngagementManager class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system